thomaspinckney3/cs4501/Project2.md

 Database Design
 -------------

-You should also think about what your data models will be and how they will relate to each other.
+You should think about what your data models will be and how they will relate to each other.
 For example, if you're building an application for students to hire turors, you might have models for users, tutors, tutees, reviews etc. Users might have a relationships to tutors and tutees (can a user